midomaher99/NTI_Embedded_Linux/device_drivers/2.procfs_module/README.md

 # Procfs Module
-This is a simple kernel module creating a directory and a file entry under `/proc`, creating the read and write operations of this file.
+This is a simple kernel module creating a directory and a file entry under `/proc`, performing simple read and write operations on this file.